 - 19.1 The MPCC is unable to accommodate children who require the administration of medication during the program period.
 Exceptions include asthma puffers and epi-pens.
-Accommodations can be made for the administration of over-the-counter medication on full-days of programming (i.e. PA day programs, Summer Programming), given a doctor's note is provided. - 19.2 The MPCC values the diverse needs of children, recognizing individual abilities and nurturing development in an environment that promotes the growth of self-esteem and mutual respect.
+Accommodations can be made for the administration of over-the-counter medication on full-days of programming (i.e. PA day programs, Summer Programming), given a doctor's note is provided. - The MPCC values the diverse needs of children, recognizing individual abilities and nurturing development in an environment that promotes the growth of self-esteem and mutual respect.
 The MPCC aims to provide an inclusive environment to the best of our abilities.
 To best serve children in the program, we ask parents to indicate whether children receive community supports, such as, Child Inclusion Support Services (CISS), Children's Aid Society (CAS), Children's Hospital of Eastern Ontario (CHEO), Ottawa Children's Treatment Centre (OCTC).
-Please also indicate whether your child receives educational supports in school (IEP, Learning support teacher resources, behavior consultant). - 19.3 Photographs: On occasion, photographs may be taken of children at play while attending the programs.
+Please also indicate whether your child receives educational supports in school (IEP, Learning support teacher resources, behavior consultant). - 19.3 MPCC will make accommodations for children with medical needs. - 19.4 Photographs: On occasion, photographs may be taken of children at play while attending the programs.
 These photographs will be used for pedagogical documentation, in printed materials, and/or for promotional purposes.
-Should you with that your child not be photographed, please advise the staff in writing. - 19.4 Illness: Parents are requested not to send ill children to the program.
-Should a child become ill, Educators will contact the parents to arrange for the child to be taken home. - 19.5 All children are required to have a pair of indoor shoes for the program.
-Shoe storage will be provided.
+Should you with that your child not be photographed, please advise the staff in writing. - 19.5 Illness: Parents are requested not to send ill children to the program.
+Should a child become ill, Educators will contact the parents to arrange for the child to be taken home.

-19.6 Before- and After-School in Manor Park reserves the right to make periodic updates to the Parent Handbook at any time.
+- 19.6 All children are required to have a pair of indoor shoes for the program.
+Shoe storage will be provided. - 19.7 Children must be able to use the washroom independently to attend program. - 19.8 Before- and After-School in Manor Park reserves the right to make periodic updates to the Parent Handbook at any time.